 This NPS campground is the most popular in the area, and many people make advanced bookings in order to get space here.
 While it is not an RV-only campground, it does cater to RVs.

-It has 45 tent-only sites and 5 group sites.
-It has cell reception and 11 electric hook-ups as well.
+It has 45 tent-only sites, 5 group sites, cell reception and 11 electric hook-ups as well.
 It also has staff on site and potable water.
 The site also has well-maintained bathrooms with running water.

 The Sunset Campground